FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 The Operational handbook follows phishing playbook procedures, to the extent afforded by the SOC, \
 meaning, up until MSSP response. \
-Communications templates and directives are found as required along the playbook workflow. \
+Communications templates and directives are found as required along the playbook workflow.

 To best enjoy this case, imagine that you are a fresh SOC analyst 1. \
+Find your location in the organizational chart, look at your EIR handbook, \
+follow the proceedures in the phishing playbook.

 ## SOC organizational chart